 - Bellman & True (and Same Story, Different Names The Real McCoy) has a two-key lock to enable or disable the elevator.
 During a five minute phase for the bank break in, they spend most of the time trying to figure out which of the keys open the elevator, in addition to discovering the order in which the keys are turned.

 - Terminator 2: Judgment Day had a two-keyed lock to access the vault where the arm and chip were kept.

 - WarGames, to control a nuclear launch.
 One officer gets held at gunpoint for refusing to turn his key when ordered, even though it was just a drill.
 That inspires NORAD to turn over launch control to an AI and leads to the main plot of the movie.

-- Superman III, to activate a satellite positioning system; although the two keys in question needed to be inserted simultaneously, not turned.
+- Superman III, to boot up a computer system located at a Webscoe subsidiary in Smallville called Wheat King; although the two keys in question needed to be inserted simultaneously, not turned.

-- In Dr. Strangelove, the pilot, bombadier and electronic warfare officer each have to have to operate the first and second safety switches to arm the bombs.
+- In Dr. Strangelove, the pilot, bombardier and electronic warfare officer each have to have to operate the first and second safety switches to arm the bombs.

 - Sunshine has a high-tech version - instead of two keys, to override the autopilot they need the voice patterns from two different crew members.

 - The Librarian has this.
 "Hey, don't nuclear launch codes require this?"
 "Who do you think they got it from?"

 - The Lost in Space movie required two keys to activate the hyperdrive.

 - The movie Crimson Tide.
 Two keys needed to unlock the missile launch controls.
 The XO refuses the Captain's orders to unlock the controls because they lost communications before the launch order was confirmed as protocol demands.
 Mutiny ensues.